Memory Foam vs. Latex vs. Feather Pillow Comparisons

 These are old school pillows that traditionally have been the choice if you wanted a luxury item.
-I got some bought as a gift and of course I tried them out.
+I bought some and tried them out.

 These are good pillows if you like a very soft pillow that moulds to your head shape completely.
 They will need fluffing up in the night, which is not my preference.
 But you definitely do find that your head sinks into them completely and is surrounded by pillow which some people love.
 They’re quite cool as well as they don’t tend to hold the heat which is good if you get hot in the night and they are also hard wearing and last for a long time.
-So if that is something that you are after, they may be worth considering.
+If that sounds good, they may be worth considering.
 The one I used is linked below.